maudnals/questions/other.md

 ```

 ### What's the convention for a JSX file xtension?
-.jsx
+`.js`

 ### props vs state?

 props = a configuration (as a JS object, e.g. `{className: "app"}`).
 Stays the same at runtime.
+E.g.: a card name.

+state: useful when need changes at runtime.
+E.g.: a card state such as "active" or "inactive".

+## What's a react component?
+A function that returns some JSX.